thernstig/fish-ssh-agent/README.md

 and `ssh-add` to add your keys (which you should), you need to call these commands every time you login.

+This is not only relevant for remote server access: SSH is also commonly used to sync git repositories with Github, Gitlab, or similar services.
+Each new shell session may require you to re-add your keys to the agent to enable seamless git operations over SSH.

 This fisher plugin solves this by exporting the `SSH_AUTH_SOCK` and `SSH_AGENT_PID` started by the first agent, so subsequent logins can use the same ssh agent and thus your already added ssh keys.